-The out-of-box thresholds in the Veeam MP for VMware are built on best-practice and industry standard values.
+The out-of-box thresholds in Veeam MP for VMware are built on best-practice and industry standard values.
 However there are certain monitors that you may wish to tune, depending on your monitoring policies and requirements.
 It is advised to review this list before adding connections to your VMware systems.

 This list is a subset of all available Veeam MP for VMware monitors, those considered most appropriate for pre-deployment tuning.
 For the full list of all Veeam performance monitors see Performance Analysis Monitors.
 Details on configuring overrides for these advanced monitor types are given in the Overriding Performance Analysis Monitors section.